christhekeele/exbox/README.md

 - Set up Application behaviour so other Elixir projects can easily use it
 - Allow Application configuration to influence if one-off Servers should be spun up on demand, or have a dedicated configurable set that's kept running
 - Have the Evaluator return bindings that can be persisted in a dedicated Server's state in between evaluation, effectively allowing persistent remote Elixir runtimes
+- Make exceptions properly bubble up from the Evaluator to the Server, so OTP can handle it accordingly
 - Define custom helpers to `allow` grouped, cultivated sets of functions
 - Allow sandboxes to be configured with 'taint levels', that can further filter the set of allowed functions
 - Create a record for storing taint levels and grouping tags of a module's functions